ianbollinger/haskell-style-guide/haskell-style.md

 ### 1.i.&emsp;Line length

 Lines should not be longer than *80 characters*.
+URLs and inline markup within comments are an exception to this rule.

 ### 1.ii.&emsp;Indentation